fernandoavf7/BikeSpringbootApiRest/README.md

 # BikeSpringbootApiRest
-An example api rest created with springboot
+An example api rest created with springboot and SQLite portable database, you only need to download, get dependencies and start the proyect

 Api queries: